 Spending the night at the airport

 Salt Lake City airport operates with many flights and connections not only inside the United States, but also with different international destinations.
 Therefore, movement is constant, even throughout the night.
 It is recommended to have blankets to spend the night, as the place is often pretty cold.

 Where to rest: Most seats have armrests and the floor in the public area is not carpeted.
-Maybe in concourse B of Terminal 1 you will find more comfortable options.
-An alternative is to access the VIP lounge, where you can enjoy more amenities, although it closes at night.
+You can find a few secluded and comfortable nooks in the baggage recollection hall, while inside the Departures Hall and on the third floor there are comfortable couches.
+An alternative is to access the VIP lounges, where you can enjoy more amenities, although they close at night.
 You can also opt to go to some of the numerous hotels in the vicinity, which operate shuttle services around the clock.

 Baggage: There is no luggage storage service inside the enclosure, so you will have to keep your baggage with you until check-in.

-Eating and drinking: On the upper level of Terminal 2 there is a McDonald's that opens 24 hours a day, while throughout the enclosure you can find vending machines.
-The rest of the options open from 6:00 am to 10:00 pm.
+Eating and drinking: There are a couple of options inside the terminal that are open 24 hours a day, while throughout the enclosure you can find vending machines.

 Wi-Fi: Free and unlimited.

-Other services available around the clock: ATMs, baby changing facilities, children's play areas.
+Other services available around the clock: ATMs, baby changing facilities.

-Near the baggage reclaim areas there are courtesy phones to make reservations in any of the numerous accommodations in the surroundings, many of which provide complimentary transportation.
+Near the baggage reclaim area, there are courtesy phones to make reservations in any of the numerous accommodations in the surroundings, many of which provide complimentary transportation.

 Hyatt Place Salt Lake City Airport (2.4 km/1.5 miles)